Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Ov7_XZoduDQ.md

 ### Transcript

-> the future any chance of blade status background n64 yes we are no but oya i know oya was just like killed off or whatever like the support for it but yeah totally oya expect that you
+> the future any chance of blade status background n64 yes we are no but oya I know oya was just like killed off or whatever like the support for it but yeah totally oya expect that you